jackharro/Minecraft-Menu-Panorama/README.md

 =======

 I made the inital version ages ago, but only rendered about ten chunks in b1.7.3 (there was a bug with Far until b1.8).
 Today 2023-09-29, I had the idea of generating more by using an old version of OptiFine which allowed a higher render distance (idk the numbers.
 Fun fact, all the measurements are in metres in this version, rather than chunks).
-This resulted in the world which is available on the repo.
-I used a tool which also ended up in the repo to restore the biomes.
-This world was opened in 1.20.2, but if you need an older world format just let me know.
-(I had generated some ice in 1.6.4 and removed it in 1.20.2, which is why I didn't upload the version of the world from 1.6.4) // verify that this is the case by checking the commit history.
+Plans are in place from 2023-11-14 to remake the original world from scratch by using AHK to make Steve into a rotisserie.